DoctorLai/steem-load-balancer/README.md

 - min_blockchain_version: Min blockchain version number e.g. 0.23.0 to decide the validity of a node.
 - max_payload_size: Max payload size.
 - max_jussi_number_diff: Not used yet.
+- loggging_max_body_len: truncate the request.body in log.
+- retry_count: Retry count for GET and POST forward requests.

 ## Installation
 Clone the Repository: